-Facebook has been testing a mobile-only feature, called Find Friends Nearby, that allows users to connect with new social contacts based on who is nearby and using a browser.
+Facebook is testing a mobile-only feature, called Find Friends Nearby, that allows users to connect with new social contacts based on who is nearby and using a browser.

 The feature allows Facebook users to find and "friend" others nearby who also have the website open.
-It was reportedly available for some users in the Apps section of the main mobile menu and through a browser at fb.com/ffn.
-On Monday afternoon, however, Facebook appeared to have disabled the feature.
+It is reportedly available for some users in the Apps section of the main mobile menu and through a browser at fb.com/ffn.
+The IDG News Service was not able to immediately access the feature.

 If two people meet at an event and want to share contact information, using Find Friends Nearby is designed to eliminate the need for them to type in each other's names and weed through a list of possible results, which can be long for those with common names.